 Property and equipment are carried at cost.
 Depreciation is calculated using the straight-line method, generally over the estimated useful lives of the assets.
 Leasehold improvements are amortized over the lesser of the lease term or the estimated economic life of the assets.
 The lease term includes renewal options determined by management at lease inception, for which failure to execute renewal options would result in a substantial economic penalty to the Company.
 Maintenance and repairs are charged to expense as incurred.
 Upon retirement or sale, the cost and accumulated depreciation are eliminated and the gain or loss, if any, is recognized in the Company's Consolidated Statements of Income.
 The Company reviews long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be fully recoverable.
-See Note 3 for further information concerning the Company's property and equipment.
+See Note 4 for further information concerning the Company's property and equipment.

-Goodwill and other intangibles
+Goodwill and other intangibles:

-The accompanying Consolidated Balance Sheets at December 31, 2018 and 2017, include goodwill and other intangible assets recorded as the result of acquisitions.
-The Company reviews goodwill for impairment annually during the fourth quarter, or when events or changes in circumstances indicate the carrying value of these assets might exceed their current fair values.
-During 2018 and 2017, the goodwill impairment test included a quantitative assessment, which compared the fair value of the reporting unit to its carrying amount, including goodwill.
-The Company operates as a single reporting unit, and the Company determined that its fair value exceeded its carrying value, including goodwill, as of December 31, 2018 and 2017; as such, no goodwill impairment adjustment was required as of December 31, 2018 and 2017.
-Finite-lived intangibles are carried at cost and amortization is calculated using the straight-line method, generally over the estimated useful lives of the intangibles.
-See Note 4 for further information concerning the Company's goodwill and other intangibles.
+The accompanying Consolidated Balance Sheets at December 31, 2019 and 2018, include goodwill and other intangible assets recorded as the result of acquisitions.
+The Company operates a single reporting unit and reviews goodwill for impairment annually during the fourth quarter, or when events or changes in circumstances indicate the carrying value of these assets might exceed their current fair values.
+During 2019, the goodwill impairment test included a qualitative assessment.
+During 2018, the goodwill impairment test included a quantitative assessment, which compared the fair value of the reporting unit to its carrying amount, including goodwill.
+The Company's qualitative assessment found no evidence to suggest it is more likely than not that its fair value is less than its carrying amount, including goodwill, as of December 31, 2019.
+The Company's quantitative assessment determined that its fair value exceeded its carrying value, including goodwill, as of December 31, 2018.
+As such, no goodwill impairment adjustment was required as of December 31, 2019 and 2018.
+Finite-lived intangibles are carried at amortized cost and amortization is calculated using the straight-line method, generally over the estimated useful lives of the intangibles.
+See Note 6 for further information concerning the Company's goodwill and other intangibles.